 Annexes, job related second homes, caravans and boats

-If you think you may be entitled to a discount, you should contact the Revenues team on email@example.com or call us on 03450 450 064.
+If you would like to discuss whether you might be entitled, you should contact the Revenues Team by email or call us on 03450 450 064.

 Caravan Pitches and Boat Moorings